devodo/DivertR/README.md

 [![nuget](https://img.shields.io/nuget/v/DivertR.svg)](https://www.nuget.org/packages/DivertR)
 [![build](https://github.com/devodo/DivertR/actions/workflows/build.yml/badge.svg)](https://github.com/devodo/DivertR/actions/workflows/build.yml)

-DivertR is a .NET proxy framework that can be used to create test doubles.
+DivertR is a general purpose .NET proxy framework that can be used to create test doubles.
 It is similar to existing mocking frameworks like [Moq](https://github.com/moq/moq4) but is designed to work seamlessly with the dependency injection container by converting existing services into test friendly, configurable proxies.
 This facilitates an integrated style of testing where you start with the wired-up system and then mock out specific parts required per test.

 # Installing